geedtd/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

 Because in some cases NodeList is static which means that using DOM would have no effect on the contents withing that Nodelist.
-Changing it into an array allows manipulation of the data.
+Changing it into an array allows manipulation of the data thus giving us access to use functions on it.

 5. What is a component?